-In the classroom we seek to create a supportive learning environment.
-In each class pupils are taught in small groups.
+The intent of Maths at Grange Park is to ensure that every student has an individualised learning pathway to maximise their full potential.
+We implement this by nurturing a can-do attitude by providing a safe learning environment with small class sizes allowing students to flourish.
+In each class, pupils are taught in small groups.
 Each group has a programme of study tailored to their ability.
-We make great use of a variety of software, websites, games, real-life materials and kinaesthetic apparatus (Numicon) to engage pupils and help them learn in the way that best suits their needs.
+We make great use of a variety of software, websites, games, real-life materials and kinaesthetic apparatus (Numicon) to engage students and help understanding of basic numeric skills

 During KS2 pupils follow the White Rose Scheme of learning, which is adapted and personalised to enable each child to succeed.
 A variety of concrete and pictorial resources are used to develop each child’s understanding of number, as well as the concept being taught.
 To further develop their fluency and their confidence, times tables and arithmetic skills are taught as an additional discreet lesson.

 During KS3, pupils follow the White Rose Maths Scheme of learning.
 This is differentiated by group to allow all pupils to succeed.
 This scheme of work sets up all students to access both GCSE Mathematics, and GCSE Statistics.
 Where appropriate, other routes will be considered such as Level 1 Maths and Entry Level Certificates.

 During KS4 there are two pathways which pupils can follow.
 Both pathways set pupils up to gain both a GCSE in Statistics (Year 10) and GCSE Mathematics (Year 11).
 The routes differ in terms of ensuring that pupils are working at the appropriate level – foundation or higher.

 The accreditations we use can be used interchangeably allowing us the flexibility to be able to move pupils between pathways if they begin to excel, or even struggle.
 We do not cap learning and therefore will make group changes where it will work best for the pupil.